 A Connected World

-Utilities such as water, electricity, gas and communication networks all play an integral part of our modern lives - when one or more are disrupted, the effects to our quality of life can be severe.
+Utilities such as water, electricity, gas and communication networks all connect the modern world - when one or more are disrupted, the effects to our quality of life can be severe.

 Events affecting one utility may likely affect others too.
 For example, a power cut may limit internet services and coverage.

-Most disruption to utilities will be short-term, however, it pays to plan ahead of time.
+Most disruption to utilities will be short-term, however, it pays to plan ahead.
 With a little foresight, you can reduce the impact of any service disruption on your own life.

 Gas can be exceedingly dangerous when handled or used incorrectly: